nathanielrb/mu-query-rewriter/docs/paper.md

 # Introduction

-`mu.semte.ch` is a platform for "building state-of-the-art web applications fuelled by Linked-Data aware microservices".[^mu] It has been used in production to build large systems...
+`mu.semte.ch` is a platform for "building state-of-the-art web applications fuelled by Linked-Data aware microservices".[^mu] It has been successfully used in production to build large systems...

 [^mu]: See Versteden and Pauwels, "State-of-the-art Web Applications using Microservices and Linked Data"... and http://mu.semte.ch